bongosway/blog/content/posts/com-google-common-collect-immutablesortedset-toimmutablesortedset.md

 ```
  java.lang.NoSuchMethodError: com.google.common.collect.ImmutableSet.toImmutableSet()Ljava/util/stream/Collector;
 ```
-Searching through the internet I discoverd most solutions recommended upgrading the [Google Guava](https://github.com/google/guava) version, but upgrading the version did not resolve my problem.
+Searching through the internet, most solutions recommended upgrading the [Google Guava](https://github.com/google/guava) version but that did not resolve the problem.

-The main cause of this error, is putting the wrong `Autoservice` dependency in the classpath.
+The main cause of this error, was putting the wrong `Autoservice` dependency in the classpath.

-If your POM file resembles the one below, then you are most likely get this error.
+If your POM file has the below dependency, then you are most likely get this error.

 ```xml
  </dependencies>